OrchardCMS/OrchardCore.Commerce/docs/features/taxation.md

 # Taxation

-Tax support is an ongoing process, check out the [Tax infrastructure](https://github.com/OrchardCMS/OrchardCore.Commerce/projects/2) project for current progress.
+Tax support is an ongoing process based on user feedback and contribution.
 See below what we have right now.

 ## Core tax support